nicolastomeo/rock-paper-scissors/README.md

 - First more testing is required.
 There is currently only 2 simple unit tests just for the sake of setting up pytest.

-- Observability could be improved adding more logging and Sentry for instance for monitoring.
+- Observability could be improved adding more logging and perhaps Sentry, for error monitoring.

 - Continuous integration, a Jenkinsfile for instance.